-#1 - General information on the population served, including how patients were identified or applied for services, a breakdown of where patients of the program(s) reside in Cook County and the number of patients served over the last 24-month cycle
+Cook County Department of Public Health Q4 FY2021 September - November #1 - General information on the population served, including how patients were identified or applied for services, a breakdown of where patients of the program(s) reside in Cook County and the number of patients served over the last 24-month cycle

 Cook County Department of Public Health (CCDPH) is not a direct provider of behavioral health treatment services.
 However, through grant funding, we support a partner organization in referring people who use opioids and other substances to substance use treatment.
-These clients will be drawn from deflection programs established with suburban Cook County law enforcement agencies by the technical assistance provider, TASC.
+These clients are drawn from deflection programs established with suburban Cook County law enforcement agencies by the technical assistance provider, TASC.
 Deflection, also known as pre-arrest diversion, routes people with substance use and mental health disorders to treatment as an alternative to incarceration.
+As of November 30 2021, TASC has enrolled 28 clients in deflection case management and referred three people to substance use treatment.